 To request an application to the Academic Pathway, email Questions@abpn.org and include ‘Academic Pathway application request’ in the subject line.
 A $350 evaluation and processing fee will be collected during the eligibility review of the application process, in addition to a standard examination fee (non-refundable).
 See application deadlines and the ABPN exam schedule.

 ii.
-The medical school faculty appointment must be either (a) full-time; or (b) a part-time employed appointment at minimum of 50% effort throughout the appointment term if that effort represents their total professional effort and if the institution recognizes the appointment as having full faculty privileges
+The medical school faculty appointment must be either (a) full-time; or (b) a part-time employed appointment at minimum of 50% effort throughout the appointment term if that effort represents their total professional effort and if the institution recognizes the appointment as having full faculty privileges.

 iii.
 Voluntary faculty appointments, and other faculty appointments not meeting criterion 4.c.ii., do not qualify as they do not meet criterion 4.a.

 iv.
-Solely voluntary or part-time teaching of residents, such as teaching residents only when on-call, does not qualify as this does not meet criterion 4.b.
+Solely voluntary or part-time teaching of residents, such as teaching residents only when

 v.
 The required 4 continuous years must take place after the completion of training; for example, a faculty appointment concurrent with fellowship training does not meet criterion 4.a.

-vi.
-During the 4 continuous years, must provide regular and routine direct patient care and/or regular and routine direct supervision of residents providing patient care (with the faculty member having attending physician-level responsibility for the patient care) for at least 8 hours/week on average during each of the 4 continuous years
+routine direct supervision of residents providing patient care (with the faculty member having attending physician-level responsibility for the patient care) for at least 8 hours/week on average during each of the 4 continuous years.

-vii.
-During the 4 continuous years, must have responsibility for formal evaluation of residents, and have roles in which the physician is evaluated by residents, with findings reported directly to the program director and/or department chair
+which the physician is evaluated by residents, with findings reported directly to the program

 ix.
-Short-term leaves during the faculty appointment term are allowed if they do not exceed 6 months in total duration during the required 4 continuous years; however, any short-term leave(s) must be completed prior to the time of application for the Academic Pathway (i.e., applicants cannot currently be on any kind of leave)
+Short-term leaves during the faculty appointment term are allowed if they do not exceed 6 months in total duration during the required 4 continuous years; however, any short-term leave(s) must be completed prior to the time of application for the academic pathway (i.e., applicants cannot currently be on any kind of leave).

 i.
 Prospective applicants should email the ABPN to request access to the examination application with ‘Academic Pathway application request’ in subject line.